 “Date the idea, functions, and the working team, and marry the design with the consent of the client”.

 Tell us about your biggest achievement in the field of design?

 The portfolio of the candidate should be designed in a way that it speaks of all its achievements, in a subtle manner.
 Be very clear in stating your contribution in the successful execution of the project.
 This question gives you the best chance of showcasing your achievements and capabilities.
 Starting from the background to the adversities and hurdles that were involved in the project, discuss everything that justifies your triumphs but does not sound exaggerated.
 Make them experience your journey by weaving an interesting story, which does contain facts.
 It will have two advantages.
 Firstly it will highlight your accomplishment in the design process and secondly, will also make your ability to express your thoughts clearly, more rampant.
 Talk about the technical details, the applications, and high-end tools used, but also describe the minute details of UI which you focused on.

 Focus on the contribution of the team members, how this project was important to you, and what was your knack in making the project a success.
 Leave an indelible impression of the story in the mind of the interviewer.

 What is your working style, alone or in a team?

 This is a vital question, where your ability to work with others will be judged.
 Do your homework before going for the interview and clearly state the areas of the project where group performances are important and the instances where personal capabilities are more workable.
-Try and create a balance between the two, so that it becomes evident that you are a team player and also a solo decision maker where required.
-Take this question as an opportunity to inquire about the work culture, business dynamics, and nature of the projects, of the organisation.
+Try and create a balance between the two, so that it becomes evident that you are a team player and also a solo decision-maker where required.
+Take this question as an opportunity to inquire about the work culture, business dynamics, and nature of the projects, of the organization.

 Discuss one project, which did not go as well as expected?